CERTIFICATE OF ORIGIN GUIDE

 Review & Certification

 We review your documentation to verify the origin claim.
-Once satisfied, the CO is certified with an official signature and seal.
+Once satisfied, the COO is digitally issued with an official signature and seal.

 05